samishken/lab/Python/README.md

 - a / b = Divides a by b
 - a ** b = Elevates a to the power of b.
 For non integer values of b, this becomes a root (i.e. a**(1/2) is the square root of a)
 - a // b = (FLOOR DIVISION) The integer part of the integer division of a by b (no remainder)
-- a % b = The remainder part of the integer division of a by b
+- a % b = (Modulo operator) The remainder part of the integer division of a by b

 ### Expression